msaari/relevanssi/readme.txt

 == Changelog ==
 = 4.12.0 =
 * New feature: New filter hook `relevanssi_phrase_queries` can be used to add phrase matching queries to support more content types.
+* Minor fix: In some cases Relevanssi wouldn't highlight the last word of the title.
+This is more reliable now.

 = 4.11.2 =
 * New feature: New filter hook `relevanssi_excerpt_gap` lets you adjust the first line of excerpt optimization.